andrijun0406/csc-lab-mslab-azurestackhci23h2/05-AzArcVM-Management/README.md

 ![Create WinVM Result2](images/Create-WinVM-Result2.png)

 Let's see them on Windows Admin Center on-premise:

 ![Create WinVM Result2](images/Create-WinVM-Result3.png)
+> After deployment there is always one VM running which is actually Arc Resource Bridge to provide Azure Arc Custom Location object.

 Now let's try to connect to the VM.
+First make sure guest management is running (I thought deployment has taken care guest deployment since I set enabled, but looks like it didn't enable it )

 ### Task 3 - Create Arc VMs (Linux) using Static from Azure CLI
 #### Expected Result